Diversified Family Farm in the Foothills of Tunbridge, Vermont

 Chamomile (Matricaria recutita), Zloty Lan

-Bright Lights; Sensations Blend
+Cosmos: Apricot Lemonade; Bright Lights; Rubenza; Sensations

 Hollyhock

-Chater's Double Mix; Creme de Cassis;
+Jet Black; Chater's Double Mix; Country Romance; Creme de Cassis,

 Marigold (Tagetes spp.)